-Year end cash is relatively strong, but includes AEB funding to be clawed back and some capital monies received in advance which have been expended in the early months of 2021/22.
-Budgeted surpluses in future years will help to generate additional cash, but contributions to capital projects (notably T Level refurbishment works in the Construction Skills Centre) will add some cash pressures.
+Year end cash is relatively strong, but includes AEB funding to be clawed back and some capital monies received in advance which have been expended in the early months of 2022/23.
+Budgeted surpluses in future years will help to generate additional cash, but contributions to previous capital projects (notably T Level refurbishment works in the Construction Skills Centre) has already created some cash pressures.
 Cash flow projections do not indicate any significant concern, although this will require continual monitoring.